techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

     }
 ```

-## Styling the Toolbar (ion-toolbar)
+## Styling the Ionic 5 Toolbar (`ion-toolbar`)

-To style the Ionic 4 toolbar or top bar you have a bunch of scss variables which are:
+To style the Ionic 5 toolbar or top bar you have a bunch of scss variables which are:

 ```css
     $toolbar-background: #123456;